Preservation Special Projects

 You will be asked to answer the following questions in the application narrative section:

 - Project Description: your project must contribute to the awareness of and preservation of King County’s historic buildings, sites, neighborhoods, and/or landscapes.
 Describe your proposed project, including dates, locations, and activities.
 What are your main objectives, and what will be the specific project outcomes?
 How does your project align with best practices in historic preservation or show innovation within the field?
 Why is the proposed project a priority at this time?

 - Public Benefit: describe the project’s intended impact within the community.
-How will project activities contribute to the long-term protection and preservation of the built environment (i.e. buildings, landscapes, structures, objects)?
+How will project activities contribute to the long-term preservation of the built environment (i.e. buildings, landscapes, structures, objects)?
 How will your project expand the public’s understanding and awareness of historic places, and/or highlight historic places in innovative ways?

 - Equity: does your project focus on inclusion of underrepresented communities?
 Does your project address underrepresented aspects of King County history?
-Will the project be led by and/or engage underrepresented communities or audiences new to historic preservation?
+Will the project be led by and/or engage underrepresented communities within historic preservation?
 If so, how?
 If not, you may simply state so.

 We use a comprehensive project budget for many of our grants.
 This may mean you will have costs for some fields in the budget, but not all.
 Complete it to the best of your ability and for what makes sense for your individual project.
 Type whole numerical figures in the budget fields, and then use the budget notes field to explain those costs.

 You must submit at least one written estimate if your project will involve hiring a consulting historic preservationist, architect, historian or other professional.

 You may also provide images, letters of support, drawings, previous research, studies, images and audio/video clips, or reports to help illustrate your proposal.
 Optional support materials may be uploaded within the online application.
 Carefully read the upload requirements within the application for the different types of materials you choose to submit.
 Be selective—these are optional!